Divyanshu6928/Student_Data_Management_System/readme.md

 The **Student Data Management System** is a C++ application designed to efficiently manage student records using a **Binary Search Tree (BST).** This system allows users to perform various operations on the student database 🫙, such as searching 🔍, inserting new records ➕, and printing records based on different criteria.

 ### **Features**
-**1. Search for a Student**: Find a student record by their UNIQUE ID.
+**1. Search for a Student 🔎**: Find a student record by their UNIQUE ID.

-**2. Insert a New Student**: Add a new student record to the system, provided the ID is unique.
+**2. Insert a New Student ➕**: Add a new student record to the system, provided the ID is unique.

-**3. Grade-Based Filtering**: Display students whose grades match certain criteria (greater than, less than, or equal to a specified grade).
+**3. Grade-Based Filtering 🔠**: Display students whose grades match certain criteria (greater than, less than, or equal to a specified grade).

-**4. Inorder, Preorder, and Postorder Traversal**: Print all student records by traversing the BST in different orders.
+**4. Inorder, Preorder, and Postorder Traversal ⬆️⬇️➡️**: Print all student records by traversing the BST in different orders.

-**5. Persistent Storage**: Student data is stored in and retrieved from a file named *sample.data*.
+**5. Persistent Storage 🖥️**: Student data is stored in and retrieved from a file named *sample.data*.

 ### **Project Structure**
 **1. BinTreeElemType**: A class to represent an element in the BST, storing the student's ID and record number.